chrysspegenia/rock-paper-scissors/README.md

 2. **Random Computer Moves:** Implement a function that generates random choices for the computer to ensure fair gameplay.

-3. **Game Logic:** Integrated with the core logic to determine the winner of each round based on the rules of ock, Paper, Scissors:
+3. **Game Logic:** Integrated with the core logic to determine the winner of each round based on the rules of Rock, Paper, Scissors:

     - Rock beats Scissors
     - Scissors beat Paper